Helen-Chukwukelu/Database-migration/README.md

 - give name, username and password

-**PLEASE SAVE THIS PASSWORD SOMEWHERE!**
+**PLEASE SAVE THIS PASSWORD SOMEWHERE!** ....continue with the steps

-- Under instance config

-- use burstable classes
+- Under instance config, use burstable classes

-- toggle previous generation classes so you use db.t2.micro
+- Toggle previous generation classes so you use db.t2.micro

-- leave storage as default
+- Leave storage as default

-- under connectivity, leave the "Don’t connect to an EC2 compute resource" selected
+- Under connectivity, leave the "Don’t connect to an EC2 compute resource" selected

-- select your VPC
+- Select your VPC

-- under subnet group, ensure the one you created is selected
+- Under subnet group, ensure the one you created is selected

-- under public access, leave it as no
+- Under public access, leave it as no

-- choose exiting security group...select the Database SG you created
+- Choose exiting security group...select the Database SG you created

 - Under Availability zone, select us-east-1b

-- under database authentication, leave it as password authentication
+- Under database authentication, leave it as password authentication

-- leave monitoring as default
+- Leave monitoring as default

 - Under additional configuration, click the drop down arrow

-- under database option, give initial database name
+- Under database option, give initial database name

-NOTE DOWN YOUR INSTANCE IDENTITFIER NAME, DATABASE NAME, PASSWORD, USERNAME
+NOTE DOWN YOUR INSTANCE IDENTIFIER NAME, DATABASE NAME, PASSWORD, USERNAME

 You will need them later!

-Leave others as default and Create database
+- Leave others as default and Create database

 .....................................................................

-# Create key pair
+### Create key pair

 - Go to EC2 services and click on keypairs